How to teach baby to drink from a cup

 [Do not offer water to baby before 6 months if you’re breastfeeding, not even in hot weather.
 Breast milk alone offers enough hydration (and boosts immunity as well!) being made up of 80% water.]

-This tutorial goes hand in hand with my FREE weaning success checklist that I have put together to make your journey smoother and less stressful.
-Grab it below.
+This tutorial goes hand in hand with my top 5 weaning success tips that I have put together to make your journey smoother and less stressful.
+Grab them below.

 I am far from being an expert in types of cups or beakers, however I do have some suggestions:

 - I avoided any type of drinking accessory that involved baby sucking from a teat.
 Why?
 Because babies need to learn how to sip: it’s better for their teeth if they don’t constantly suck on a teat.
 Plus, they won’t ever kick the habit of sucking for comfort if they munch at it for the sake of munching.